Information Central (c) Larry Larsen

 9. blue/chartreuse/yellow/white, and (last but not least)

-expert told me.
-"If you want to fish a topwater fly in the low light and/or cloudy type conditions, a yellow and red
+tying expert told me.
+"If you want to fish a topwater fly in the low light and/or cloudy type conditions, a

 all together, but after several attacks the fly is useless.
 The peacocks will beat up the fly a lot too."

-giant peacock in South America?
+for giant peacock in South America?
 I have caught several on flies but am certainly not an expert.
 But I know several.
-Many friends have a variety of tarpon
+Many friends have a variety of

-flies that seem to be the right size but they wonder about the best color scheme or pattern.
-Some Amazon fly fishermen toss very colorful patterns and
+tarpon flies that seem to be the right size but they wonder about the best color scheme or pattern.
+Some Amazon fly fishermen toss very

 Six Mistakes Fly Fishermen Make!